-- □ Review your plan's out-of-pocket maximum to make sure it complies with the ACA's limits for the 2017 plan year (\$7,150 for self-only coverage and \$14,300 for family coverage). - ☐ If you have a health savings account (HSA)-compatible high-deductible health plan (HDHP), keep in mind that your plan's out-of-pocket maximum must be lower than the ACA's limit.
-For 2017, the out-of-pocket maximum limit for HDHPs is \$6,550 for self-only coverage and \$13,100 for family coverage. - ☐ If your plan uses multiple service providers to administer benefits, confirm that the plan will coordinate all claims for EHB across the plan's service providers, or will divide the out-of-pocket maximum across the categories of benefits, with a combined limit that does not exceed the maximum for 2017. - ☐ Confirm that the plan applies the self-only maximum to each individual in the plan, regardless of whether the individual is enrolled in self-only coverage or family coverage.
+- □ Review your plan's out-of-pocket maximum to make sure it complies with the ACA's limits for the 2018 plan year (\$7,350 for self-only coverage and \$14,700 for family coverage). - □ If you have an HSA-compatible HDHP, keep in mind that your plan's out-of-pocket maximum must be lower than the ACA's limit.
+For 2018, the out-of-pocket maximum limit for HDHPs is \$6,650 for self-only coverage and \$13,300 for family coverage. - ☐ If your plan uses multiple service providers to administer benefits, confirm that the plan will coordinate all claims for EHB across the plan's service providers, or will divide the out-of-pocket maximum across the categories of benefits, with a combined limit that does not exceed the maximum for 2018. - ☐ Confirm that the plan applies the self-only maximum to each individual in the plan, regardless of whether the individual is enrolled in self-only coverage or family coverage.